Cricket: England V Sri Lanka 3rd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 3rd Test Scoreboard

-London, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2024) Scoreboard at stumps on the second day of the third Test between England and Sri Lanka at the Oval on Saturday:
+London, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2024) Scoreboard at the close of Sri Lanka's first innings on the third day of the third Test against England at the Oval on Sunday:

 P. Nissanka c Woakes b Hull 64